 This method can be used for pretty much any cable, even your smartphones, and earphones making it a very good solution for cable fraying.

-Apple instead of coming up with better more durable cable for its premium product, they have a guide on their support site.
+Apple instead of coming up with better more durable cable for its premium product, they have a guide on its support site.
 While it’s frustrating to receive fragile cables, we are stuck with it unless Apple realizes there is a better way to make cables like how most of the competition does.
 Anyways the guide is useful and can improve the life of the charger cables of your MacBook chargers.

 This is more of a guide on how to maintain your MacBook charger cables so that they don’t get damaged.